Definitions of Sexual Violence and Misconduct

 A person who is the victim of an act of sexual violence committed by a UNM student or a visitor to the University is encouraged to report to the Title IX Coordinator at the Office of Equal Opportunity (OEO).
 Should the victim report, and should the victim elect to have OEO pursue an investigation into the report, OEO will investigate the allegations and make a determination as to whether it is more likely than not that a violation of UNM policy (i.e. the Student Code of Conduct) occurred.
 At that point, OEO submits its findings to the Dean of Students Office, which then issues disciplinary action.

-As described in The University's Student Grievance Procedure, alleged victims in student disciplinary proceedings have rights which are protected throughout the discipline process.
+As described in The University's Student Grievance Procedure, alleged victims or complainants in student disciplinary proceedings have rights which are protected throughout the discipline process.
 These rights are:

 - The right to submit a victim impact statement to the hearing officer or committee.